 Complete the pre-installation tasks before you install DP Platform.
+Refer to the DataPlane Support Matrix for requirements and supported databases.

 Download product binaries

 Download the DataPlane repository tarballs (or the product binaries) from the Hortonworks Customer Portal following the instructions provided as part of the subscription fulfillment process.
 DP Platform and the DP Apps (and related Cluster Agents) are provided as RPMs in tarball repositories.